kaalam/document.source/kaalam/_posts/2018-10-3-what_is_kaalam.ai.md

 		<p>That's <b>a real problem</b>.
 Most projects don't make it.
 But also here <b>being OSS helps</b>: In an OSS project you own
 everything you built and everything everyone else built.
 It's the magic of software, it multiplies endlessly.
-If you are thrilled about making it happen, if you are tired of your next project being yet another end-to-end deep learning model like 10000 similar projects you see in every conference, if you are exceptional at what you do (whatever that is), <b>you should consider being part of Jazz</b>.
-It is an opportunity to have a say on the advancement of AI, in case, of course, our analysis is more right that wrong.</p>
+If you are thrilled about making it happen, if you are tired of your next project being yet another end-to-end deep learning model like 10000 similar projects you see in every conference, if you have enough self-confidence to create something exceptional by just delivering a chunk of it every day, if you wish to have a say on the advancement of AI (in case, of course, you agree our analysis is more right that wrong)
+<b>... you should be part of Jazz!</b></p>
 	</dd>
 </dl>

-<blockquote>Hopefully, this clarifies why we should not be in a hurry to raise money.</blockquote>
+<blockquote>Hopefully, this clarifies how we expect to do it and why we should not be in a hurry to raise money.</blockquote>

 <ul class="actions small">
 	<li><a href="/jazz_reference/contributing_welcome_all.html" class="button small">How can I help?</a></li>